+Indoor air monitoring should be considered to check for leaks and protect workers on site.
+Such monitoring could be required under national or local legislation.
+A continuous indoor air monitoring system could be used to detect leaks as early as possible, with sensors positioned at ground and head levels and visual and acoustic alarm systems.
+A number of continuous mercury measurement systems are commercially available for some types of mercury monitoring.
+Alternatively, suitable monitoring may be undertaken through site sampling in the environment.
+When leaks are detected, the operator should immediately take all necessary actions to avoid any releases of mercury (EU, 2011).

+The information obtained from monitoring can be used to determine whether the stored mercury and mercury compounds are being properly managed, to identify potential issues relating to possible releases or emission of or exposure to mercury and to help assess whether amendments to the management approach might be appropriate.
+A monitoring programme will help facility managers to identify problems and take appropriate measures to remedy them.
+All equipment, including monitoring equipment, should be subject to routine maintenance, including testing to ensure that it is properly calibrated and functioning correctly.
+Monitoring should also be carried out in peripheral areas to detect any potential impacts.
+If the results show exceedances of specific limits, action should be taken and/or remedial measures applied.
+A contingency plan should be in place.

+All performance monitoring should be reported to the relevant government authorities.
+Governments may request the results of inspections, monitoring and remedial measures to be reported.
+Moreover, an annual report should be produced containing the results of the monitoring programme, an assessment of those results, any corrective actions and the relative success of the corrective actions.
+Data should be retained for an agreed period of time.

-I. Emergency measures, including personal protective equipment
+G. Emergency measures, including personal protective equipment

-Site-specific plans and procedures should be developed for implementing the safety requirements identified for the storage of mercury and mercury compounds in line with national standards and with the approval of relevant safety and environmental management authorities.
-A workable emergency plan should address public evacuation and procedures to be followed in the event of terrorism, fire and other disastrous events that could result in significant mercury releases both inside and outside the facility’s perimeter.
+Site-specific plans and procedures should be developed for implementing the safety requirements identified for the storage of mercury and mercury compounds, in line with national standards and with the approval of the relevant safety and environmental management authorities.
+A workable emergency plan should address public evacuation and procedures to be followed in the event of terrorism, fire or other disastrous events that could result in significant mercury releases both inside and outside the facility’s perimeter.
 The plan should be in place and should be implemented immediately in case of accidental spillage or other emergencies (QSC, 2003).
-A person should be designated who has the responsibility, in emergencies, to authorize any changes to the safety procedures needed to facilitate the work of emergency response personnel.
+Nearby communities should be aware of the emergency plan and know how to follow its procedures.
+A person should be designated with the responsibility to authorize any changes to safety procedures that might be needed to facilitate the work of emergency response personnel in emergencies.
 Adequate access to the affected area should be ensured.

 Emergency response plans or procedures should comply with local, regional and national requirements and include procedures for first responders, including fire department staff, emergency response personnel, ambulance personnel and local hospitals (QSC, 2003).
 While such plans can vary according to the physical and social conditions of each site, the principal elements of an emergency response plan include the identification of potential hazards; legislation governing emergency response plans; action to be taken in emergency situations, including mitigation measures; personnel training plans; communication targets (fire service, police, neighbouring communities, local government, etc.) and methods in case of emergency; and methods and schedules for the testing of emergency response equipment.
 Emergency response practice exercises should be conducted.

-Emergency response plans or procedures should cover a number of different scenarios, which may include but should not be limited to:
+Emergency response plans or procedures should cover a number of different scenarios, which could include but should not be limited to: